anstk/fedora-dev-environment/README.md

 This wiki is based on [Fedora Workstation](https://getfedora.org/en/workstation/) Linux, currently at version 37

-This is how i configure my personal development environment for Full Stack Development.
+My personal development environment setup for Full Stack Development.
 Some programs not listed here, is already installed by default with Fedora and Gnome.

 ## Why did i create this simple wiki?
 I created it for my personal consultation and reference.
 Fedora releases a new version every 6 months.
 With each release I created a personal wiki on my computer.
 By putting it on Github I can update, maintain history and view the wiki from any device.